benchase33/blog_copy/_posts/2022-06-18-confounding_modification.md

 This DAG says that undergoing surgery has a direct causal effect on heart health, and heart health has a direct causal effect on lifespan.
 In this DAG, undergoing surgery does not have a direct causal effect on an individual’s lifespan, but an *indirect* causal effect *mediated by heart health*.

-<a id = 'footnote-2-ref'></a>The existence of causal effects is often the focus of research.
+<a id = 'footnote-2-ref'></a>The existence of causal effects is often the focus of scientific research.
 For
 instance, scientists likely wanted to know whether or not the COVID-19 vaccine had a causal effect (direct or indirect) on patient outcomes.
 Questions like these are typically answered using *outcome regression*<sup>[3](#myfootnote3)</sup> in which an outcome (e.g., lifespan) is modeled as a function of predictors (e.g., vaccine status, obesity, age, etc.).
 Causal effects estimated by regression models are heavily dependent on two things:

 1. Which predictors are used in the model.
 2. Which data the model learns from.

 If you miss on either point when conducting your analysis, your conclusions will likely be wrong.
-These dependencies are the reason that recognizing the difference between *confounding* and *effect modification* is crucial to properly estimate causal effects.
+These dependencies are the reason that recognizing the difference between *confounding* and *effect modification* is crucial to properly estimate causal effects and recognize flaws when reading others' work.

 ## What is Confounding?